MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 1. Wait for **Power Platform Tools** web extension to initialize, and web page code to load in left-pane.

-### Step 2: Update web page code
+### Step 2: Update content and code

-1. The explorer on the left-side of the screen will load respective customs CSS and custom JS files along with the web page copy content.
+1. The explorer on the left-side of the screen will load respective website configuration metadata that can be edited using Visual Code for the Web.

     :::image type="content" source="media/visual-studio-code-editor/vscode-file-explorer.png" alt-text="Explorer menu for an untitled workspace showing web files.":::

-1. Make changes to the respective files and press ***Ctrl+S*** to save the changes.
+1. Make changes to the respective metadata files and press ***Ctrl+S*** to save the changes.

 1. Go to design studio and select **Sync** to pull all the updates in your current design studio session.